JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 ## Subplots

-Sometimes it is useful to create a plot with a specific layout that contains multiple subplots.
-The Plots package provides the `layout` keyword to do it.
-The primary usage is as follows
+Sometimes it is useful to create a plot with multiple subplots.
+The Plots package provides the `layout` keyword to do so.

 ```@example plots_srs
 x = range(0, 2π; length = 100)